 If you want your child to enjoy their lessons, you must make it FUN!

-It does not matter whether if you are using Shichida Method, Heguru or Glenn Doman method.
+It does not matter whether you are using Shichida Method, Heguru, or Glenn Doman method.

 We at right brain education library have been developing flash cards that children will LOVE to see.
 So topics in the flash cards are fun, bright, and interesting.
 The pictures chosen for the flash cards should also be of interest to the child (NOT parents, as the child is seeing the flash cards).